Clean case data

 OUTPUT

-Found 1957 duplicated rows in the subject IDs.
-Please consult the report for more details.
+!
+Found 1957 duplicated values in the subject Ids.

 Note that our simulated dataset does contain duplicated subject IDS.